Asparagus plant care: watering, fertilising & more

 Asparagus plant care: watering

-When the harvesting period comes to an end, the spears are allowed to mature into tall feathery stems that are cut down to ground level when they die back in winter.
-As summer progresses, watering can be reduced and stopped in the autumn when the plant goes dormant until the following spring.
+When the harvesting period comes to an end, the spears are allowed to mature into tall feathery stems that are cut back to ground level when they die back in winter.
+As summer progresses, watering can be reduced and stopped in autumn when the plant goes dormant until the following spring.

-Tip – To keep the soil moist, especially during the summer months, seep or soaker hoses can be used to provide regular moisture to the base of the plants.
+Tip: to keep the soil moist, especially during the summer months, seep or soaker hoses can be used to provide regular moisture to the base of the plants.

 Fertilising asparagus